 Looking for an NYC park where you and the kids can cool down is a lifesaver right about now.
 New York is home to playgrounds and splash pads of all kinds, and you can find many of these refreshing spots — of all shapes, sizes, themes and intensity — in every borough.
-We’ve rounded up our favorite playgrounds with sprinklers in NYC, including parks for tiny tots, recently-renovated spots, places to spend almost the whole day and a brand new one everyone’s talking about!
+We’ve rounded up our favorite playgrounds with sprinklers in NYC, including parks for tiny tots, recently-renovated spots, places to spend almost the whole day, and more!
+Stay cool!